Yixf-Self/CMLinux/build_steps/02-createTemporary.md

 | mpfr          | 3.1.3         | mpfr-3.1.3.tar.xz
 | gmp           | 6.1.0         | gmp-6.1.0.tar.xz
 | mpc           | 1.0.3         | mpc-1.0.3.tar.gz
-\*  The procedures are the same as every other chapter as explained earlier, First extract the gcc tarball from the sources directory and then change to the directory created.
+\*  The procedures are the same as every other build process as explained earlier, First extract the gcc tarball from the sources directory and then change to the directory created.
 Only then should you proceed with the instructions below.
 ```bash
     tar -xf ../mpfr-3.1.3.tar.xz
     cp -vr ../mpfr-3.1.3 ./mpfr